bytecodealliance/rustix/README.md

 </div>

-`rsix` (pronounced like "r-6") provides efficient memory-safe and [I/O-safe] wrappers to POSIX-like, Unix-like, and Linux syscall APIs, with configurable backends.
+`rsix` (pronounced like "r-6") provides efficient memory-safe and [I/O-safe] wrappers to POSIX-like, Unix-like, Linux, and Winsock syscall-like APIs, with configurable backends.
 It uses Rust references, slices, and return values instead of raw pointers, and [`io-lifetimes`] instead of raw file descriptors, providing memory safety and [I/O safety].
 It uses `Result`s for reporting errors, [`bitflags`] instead of bare integer flags, an [`Arg`] trait with optimizations to efficiently accept any Rust string type, and several other efficient conveniences.

-`rsix` is low-level and does not support Windows; for higher-level and more portable APIs built on this functionality, see the [`system-interface`], [`cap-std`], and [`fs-set-times`] crates, for example.
+`rsix` is low-level and, and while the `net` API supports Winsock on Windows, the rest of the APIs do not support Windows; for higher-level and more portable APIs built on this functionality, see the [`system-interface`], [`cap-std`], and [`fs-set-times`] crates, for example.

 `rsix` currently has two backends available: `linux_raw` and `libc`.